maryajii/maryajii/README.md

 ###  🔭 I’m currently working on my final project - a playlist recommendation system based on the users current mood.

-#### I'm experienced and growing my skills in these coding languages and tools:
+#### I'm experienced and continuously developing my skills via these coding languages and tools:

 - JavaScript
 - Python